 13. Visit Ickworth House Park & Gardens

-Ickworth House Park & Gardens is an 8 minute drive from the town of Bury St Edmunds and worth a visit if you get a chance.
+Ickworth House Park & Gardens is an 8 minute drive from the town of Bury St Edmunds and is definetely worth a visit if you get a chance.

 Basically, it is a neoclassical building set in a beautiful parkland.

 As of 1998, the house is owned by the National Trust.
 They purchased the house and grounds from the Marquess of Bristol.

 The house was built as an 18th century Italian style home showcasing the Hervey family’s collections including fine silver and paintings.